|

 East Machias and Joe Transue of Bucks Harbor and Newport, Rhode Island.

-Lola crossed the finish line in 2 hours and 27 minutes with no
+Lola crossed the finish line in 2 hours and 27 minutes with no handicap as

 it was the largest boat in the race.